segmentio/segment-docs/src/engage/audiences/sql-traits.md

 ### What identifiers can I use to query a list?

-You can query based on `email`, `user_id` or `anonymous_id`.
+You can query based on `email`, `user_id`, or `anonymous_id`.
 If Segment doesn't locate a match based on the chosen identifier, it creates a new profile.
 See more below.

 ### Can I use SQL Traits to create users in Segment?
 Or do SQL Traits only append Traits to existing users?